yaelbh/qiskit-sympy-provider/README.md

 This module contains [Qiskit](https://www.qiskit.org/) simulators with Qiskit Sympy Provider.
 This provider adds to Qiskit two symbolic quantum circuit simulators using [Sympy](https://www.sympy.org/en/index.html).
 The two types of simulators are:
 * Statevector simulator - returns the statevector of a quantum circuit
-* unitary simulator - returns the unitary representation of a quantum circuit
+* Unitary simulator - returns the unitary representation of a quantum circuit

 ## Installation